WsCandy/zRSv2/README.md

 		</div>
 	</div>

-Use the following JS structure when implementing the slider to your webpage.
+Use the following JS structure when implementing the slider to your web page.

 	$(document).ready(function() {